 7. Stay informed

-Check out the additional resources on preventing COVID-19 fraud below and check for updates on these sites regularly.
+Check out the additional resources on preventing COVID-19 scams below and check for updates on these sites regularly.

 - Consumer Financial Protection Bureau